Plastic Straws? We say no

 The plastic straw, what are our alternatives?

 Do we really need a plastic straw at all?
-Some would say: “no, we don’t”.
+Some would say: “No, we don’t”.
 But, for now, I think it’s too much to ask for Mr & Mrs Jo Public to stop using them.

 It may surprise you but there are several alternatives to plastic when it comes to straws.
 There have been paper straws around for some time.
 Then why are not all straws made of paper?
-Truth is a paper straw doesn’t work as well as a plastic one.
+The truth is a paper straw doesn’t work as well as a plastic one.
 It collapses and won’t allow enough liquid to pass through it.
 It is, however, an alternative and should be considered in preference to the plastic variety.

 Alternatives